 We also held an in person hearing at the 2014 ALA Annual Conference in Las Vegas (Saturday, June 28, 10:30 am – 11:30 am).

 Contribute your written feedback on the revised draft Framework by 5pm Central on Tuesday, July 15, 2014.

-In Spring 2014, the task force held two open online forums so that ACRL members and others could share their perspective on the initial draft of the framework.
+In Spring 2014, the task force held two open online forums so that ACRL members and others could share their perspective on the initial draft of the framework (draft 1, part 1 released February 20, 2014; draft 1, part 2 released April 4, 1014).
 The forums were held:

 - Friday, April 4, 2014, 11am Pacific/12pm Mountain/1pm Central/2pm Eastern (Watch the recording or download presentation PDF)